 Under IRC Section 302 certain corporate distributions may not be treated as dividends and thus be given sale or exchange treatment to the taxpayer.
 These transactions are primarily based on the overall impact to the shareholder’s ownership in the corporation after the transaction has been completed.
 If a shareholder’s corporate ownership has been reduced or diminished enough, the distribution to the shareholder can be afforded sale or exchange treatment.
 If the shareholder, after the transaction no longer holds any stock and has completely liquidated their interest, the transaction may be afforded sale or exchange treatment.
 Certain transactions may also be considered partial liquidations and thus receive sale or exchange treatment.

 Corporations with questions regarding their E&P, or considering distributions of property should consult with their CPA and/or their tax attorney and business attorney to discuss the tax implications to the corporation and shareholder.
 A Denver tax attorney or business attorney at The McGuire Law Firm would welcome the opportunity to discuss such tax matters and issues with any business owner.

-You can schedule free consultation with a Denver tax attorney by contacting The McGuire Law Firm.
+You can schedule free consultation with a Denver tax attorney or international tax attorney by contacting The McGuire Law Firm.
 720-833-7705 or John@jmtaxlaw.com

 Offices in Denver, Colorado and Golden, Colorado.